fbpx

 Participating in the Ninety-Pound Rucksack Challenge is an incredible way to honor history while testing your limits.
 Here’s how to join:

-Step 1: Find Your Path
+Step 1: Find Your Route

 Step 2: Register for the Challenge